BloomTech-Labs/labs9-cleaner-pos/Script.md

 Stripe.
 Simply select a subscription plan based on the number of properties you manage, sign up for a Stripe account, and you are ready to go!

 Are you ready to try Lodgel?
-Contact the team today!
+Sign up today!